-Campus contact for this program: Professor Edward Keane, EKeane@hcc.commet.edu
+Campus contact for this program: Professor Claudine Coba-Loh, CCoba-Loh@hcc.commnet.edu

 This program prepares individuals to work with children, youth and parent populations in a variety of mental health agencies and community based programs.
 It is also designed to enhance the skills of professionals currently working with children and families in governmental agencies such as the Department of Children and Families (DCF), Department of Social Services, Department of Health and others.
 Instruction is also provided to allow for continuation of studies at two- and four-year programs in the areas of human services, mental health, social work, and counseling psychology.